Manage a Team

 Montana

-Bonuses in Montana are subject to a 5.0% supplemental tax rate, illustrating a deliberate strategy for taxing such income.
+Bonuses in Montana are subject to a 5.0% supplemental tax rate.

 Nebraska

-Nebraska also enforces a 5.0% tax on bonuses, showing a consistent method in handling supplemental earnings.
+Nebraska also enforces a 5.0% tax on bonuses, showing a consistent method of handling supplemental earnings.

 Nevada